CrowdStrike/Cloud-GCP/cloud-storage-protection/bin/README.md

 ## Contents

-+ `get-findings.sh` - Retrieves bucket protection findings from AWS Security Hub for the demonstration bucket.
++ `get-findings.sh` - Retrieves bucket protection findings from GCP Cloud Function Logs for the demonstration bucket.
 + `list-bucket.sh` - Lists the contents of the demonstration bucket.
 + `upload.sh` - Uploads the contents of the `testfiles` folder to the demonstration bucket.